 When was the Queen born?

-She was born in Mayfair, London, and was the first child of the Duke and Duchess of York – who later became King George VI and Queen Elizabeth.
+Queen Elizabeth II was born at 2:40am on 21 April 1926 in a townhouse in Mayfair, London.
+Named Elizabeth Alexandra Mary, she was the first child of the Duke and Duchess of York – who later became King George VI and Queen Elizabeth (Queen Mother).

 How does the Queen celebrate her birthday?

-However, on big birthdays such as her 90th in 2016, the Queen has celebrated with a walkabout on the streets outside Windsor Castle.
+Though this is the case for most years, special activities are arranged and held for milestone birthdays.
+For her 90th birthday in 2016, the Queen celebrated with a walkabout on the streets outside Windsor Castle.
 This saw her greet fans and receive a birthday cake from GBBO star Nadiya Hussain.

 How does the Queen celebrate her official birthday?

-It is called Trooping the Colour and is a tradition that has marked the official birthdays of British Kings and Queens for over 260 years.
+Every year to mark the Queen’s second birthday in June, a special 41-gun salute takes place in London’s Green Park.
+This is followed by a military affair known as Trooping the Colour which additionally celebrates the Monarch.
+It is a long-held tradition that has commemorated the official birthdays of British Kings and Queens for over 260 years.

 What is Trooping the Colour?